Early Slavs: Settlements

 Early Slavic settlements were no bigger than 0.5 to 2 ha.
 Settlements were often temporary, perhaps reflected their itinerant form of agriculture, and were often along rivers.
 They were characterised by sunken buildings, known as Grubenhäuser in German or poluzemlianki in Russian.
 Built over a rectangular pit, they varied from 4 to 20 m2 in area and could accommodate a typical nuclear family.
 Each house had a stone or clay oven in a corner (a defining feature of Eastern European dwellings), and a settlement had a population of fifty to seventy.
 Settlements had a central, open area in which communal activities and ceremonies were conducted, and they were divided into production and settlement zones.

 The Slavs also built underground shelters roofed with wood to keep out the cold during winter.

 Log cabin saunas were also used as recorded by Ibrahim Ibn Ya'qub:

 "They have no baths but they use log cabins in which gaps are stuffed with something that appears on their trees and looks like seaweed – they call it mech (original mh = moss)...
 In one corner they put up a stone stove and above it they open up a hole to let the smoke from the stove escape.
 When the stove is good and hot, they close up the opening and close the door of the hut.
 Inside are vessels with water and they pour out of them water onto the hot stove and steam comes from it.
 Each of them has in his hand a tuft of grass with which they make air circulate and draw it to themselves.
 Then their pores open up and the unneeded substances from their bodies come out..."
+The "moss" appears to refer to beard moss, Usnea (Arabic: أشنة), which is used as thermal insulator to plug the gaps between logs in log cabins.